- Vendor Eligibility

 (h) Fraudulent practice.
 Means any act or omission, including a misrepresentation, that knowingly or recklessly misleads, or attempts to mislead a party to obtain a financial or other benefit or to avoid an obligation.

 (i) Non-responsibility Determination.
-Means a decision by the Director of GSD to exclude a vendor from eligibility to receive Bank Group contract awards and to bid on Bank Group solicitations for a specified or indefinite period of time.
+Means a decision by the Vice President, Budget, Performance Review and Strategic Planning (BPS) to exclude a vendor from eligibility to receive World Bank Group contract awards and to bid on World Bank Group solicitations for a specified or indefinite period of time.

 (j) Obstructive practice.
 Means: